ncw/cwtool/README.md

 Since it snoops key presses from all applications, it requires root privileges.
 It will use sudo to start a keylistener subprocess so expect a sudo prompt.

+Use `-wpm` to set the words per minute of the Morse code generated.
+The `-logger` is used internally when running the root process to read the keypresses.

 For example to play all keypresses at 30 WPM